 Reading and discussing inspiring, helpful books about teaching is an integral part of the Peer Intervention Program’s work with educators.
-Here is an A-List of those books, ranging from teaching strategies for various content areas to working with different student populations, from classroom management to stress management to mastering your craft.
+Here is a list of those books, ranging from teaching strategies for various content areas to working with different student populations, from classroom management to stress management to mastering your craft.
 Each in its way captures the spirit of effectiveness.
 We invite all UFT members to scan our bookshelf for a title that speaks to you professionally and personally.

 - Allen, Janet (2005).
 Reading History.
 New York, NY: Oxford University Press

 This book is designed to help social studies teachers incorporate specific literacy and graphic organizer strategies into their lessons.
 These tools work well during independent practice and help social studies teachers become more current in their support of literacy in the content area.

 - Anderson, Carl (2000).
 How’s it Going?
 A Practical Guide for Conferring with Student Writers.
 Portsmouth, NH: Heinemann

 This book gives teachers strategies for conferring with students about their writing work.
 It describes the role of both teachers and students in the writing conference.
 It details how to teach students about their role in the conference and offers conversational strategies to help students talk about their writing.
 It is appropriate for all grades.

 - Barkley, Stephen G. (2005).
 Quality Teaching in a Culture of Coaching.
 Lanham, MD: Rowman and Littlefield

 This book identifies and describes the use of coaching to increase quality instruction for students.
 It is also helpful for teachers to increase their professionalism, empowerment, self-esteem and confidence.